sergueik/uru_serverspec/README.md

 This is the critical mechanism serverspec / inspec relies on for code delivery.

 With the help of [Ruby Version Manager](https://en.wikipedia.org/wiki/Ruby_Version_Manager) and specifically [uru Ruby Installer](https://rubyinstaller.org/add-ons/uru.html) one can bootstrap a standalone Ruby environment to run serverspec directly on the instance, on either Linux or Windows.
-The only prerequisite on a Linux system are `openssl-libs`, `libcrypt` and `libyaml` libraries, snt those are very likely already installed for openssl stack.
+The only prerequisite on a Linux system are `openssl-libs`, `libcrypt` and `libyaml` libraries, those are very likely already installed for openssl stack on a generic linux box.

 Another interesting use case is when Puppet provision serves as a driver of a massive deloyment of a list of microservice application stack e.g. Java jars / wars to the cluster of nodes.